jacksanford1/mysite/content/posts/funniest-friend.md

 One thing to note is that Ross actually generates more laughter than Phoebe throughout the entire show.
 But he also gets way more lines throughout the show, so it wouldn't seem right to say he's funnier than Phoebe.
 On a per-line basis, Phoebe is much funnier.

 It’s also interesting that Chandler has more lines that are followed by laughter than Joey.
-It’s just that when Joey says something funny, the audience laughs longer than they do for Chandler (by 6% on average!).
+It’s just that when Joey says something funny, the audience laughs longer than they do for Chandler's lines (by 6% on average!).

 So there you have it.
 Go ahead and check one more uncertainty off your list.
-What a productive day you're having!
+Progress!
+Now for that Korn concert...

 ![Closure](https://media.giphy.com/media/eMsCxr6w35vjfI4zl5/giphy.gif)